 - Everything's Better with Sparkles: The entire point of the Flairies.

 - Expy: Lilianna Roxelle's basically just a nicer version of Wilhemina Slater.

 - Barbie, after a point, starts to sound like Sora with the inspirational speeches.

 - Fan Dumb: In-Universe, Barbies fans.

-- Fashion Designer: Barbie's Aunt Millicent is fashion designer with her own fashion house in Paris, France—and her biggest rival, Jacqueline, has a fashion house just across the street from Millicent's.
+- Fashion Designer: Barbie's Aunt Millicent is a fashion designer with her own fashion house in Paris, France (the fashion capital of the world)—and her biggest rival, Jacqueline, has a fashion house just across the street from Millicent's.

 - Idiosyncratic Wipes: Several of these occur throughout the film.